hngi/Team-International-Backend/README.md

     4)python manage.py runserver

 7--Document your API using SWAGGER;
+7.1: If swagger is giving you a static file error please refer to this thread https://github.com/unioslo/mreg/issues/395

 8--Create the txt file with your slack name for example @ben.Put your HNG-Board ID in the file.